toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [echo](https://github.com/devem-tech/echo) - Speedy API emulation facilitated by a reverse proxy and mock JSON server.
 * [ejabberd](https://www.ejabberd.im/) - ejabberd is an XMPP application server and an MQTT broker, written mainly in the Erlang programming language.
 * [generate-ip](https://generate-ip.org) - Randomly generate, format, and validate IPv4 + IPv6 + MAC addresses.
-* [geoiplookup](https://github.com/maxmind/geoip-api-c) - A little application to find geographical and network information of an IP address based no the geoip C API.
 * [geolocate](https://geolocatejs.org) - Fetch IP geolocation data.
 * [gg](https://github.com/mzz2017/gg) - A command-line tool for one-click proxy in your research and development without installing v2ray or anything else.
 * [ggh](https://github.com/byawitz/ggh) - Recall your SSH sessions, also searching your SSH config file.